Andrew-G/link_site/README.md

 __File:__ *Global Sidebar.html*

-Basic HTML for the side bar navigation, this example is using the **JT Sprockets** page:
+Example HTML for the side bar navigation, this example is using the **JT Sprockets** page:

 ```html
 <li class="heading jt-nav">JT Sprockets</li>